 How satirically this character is portrayed depends on the mood and personality of the lead, although writers design her to be somewhat sympathetic.
 Nonetheless, it is difficult for the other characters to really dislike her, because she is honestly nice and a loyal friend.

-Somewhat like The Messiah, but not as charismatic or as effective, placing this character in a supporting role 99 percent of the time.
+Somewhat like the All-Loving Hero, but not as charismatic or as effective, placing this character in a supporting role 99 percent of the time.
 May admire the Knight Templar at first and continue to do so if the Templar is not portrayed negatively.

 See also The Pollyanna, Naďve Everygirl, Stupid Good.
 Occasionally has problems if they're forced to be a Reluctant Warrior.